CharGoldenYT/betterLogs/README.md

 logger._set_filename("path/to/filename.extension")
 ```

 Tada!
-Now you have a competent logger that constantly writes to the same file
+Now you have a competent logger that writes to the same file on every logging call!

 ## IMPORTANT: ALWAYS RUN `logger.close()` BEFORE LETTING YOUR SCRIPT EXIT!